-(2) The couple's combined countable resources, if the IS is subject to a resource limit as described in the eligibility rules for the applicable medicaid category, are equal to or less than the community spouse resource allowance (CSRA), as determined in paragraph (E)(5) of this rule, plus two thousand dollars.
+(2) The couple's combined countable resources, when the IS is subject to a resource limit as described in the eligibility rules for the applicable medical assistance category, are equal to or less than the community spouse resource allowance (CSRA), as determined in paragraph (E)(5) of this rule, plus two thousand dollars.

 (D) Treatment of income.

-(2) In determining each spouse's income, the following rules apply:
+(2) When determining each spouse's income, the following rules apply:

-(b) If payment of income is made in the name of both spouses, with no trust or instrument establishing ownership otherwise, one-half of the income shall be considered available to each spouse.
+(b) When payment of income is made in the name of both spouses, with no trust or instrument establishing ownership otherwise, one-half of the income shall be considered available to each spouse.

-(c) If payment of income is made in the name of both spouses and to another person, the income shall be considered available to each spouse in proportion to their interest.
-If the portion of interest is not specified, then one-half of the joint interest shall be considered available to each spouse.
+(c) When payment of income is made in the name of both spouses and to another person, the income shall be considered available to each spouse in proportion to their interest.
+When the portion of interest is not specified, then one-half of the joint interest shall be considered available to each spouse.

 (E) Treatment of resources.

-(1) The IS, if subject to a non-MAGI budgeting methodology, is allowed to keep up to two thousand dollars in countable resources.
+(1) The IS, when subject to a non-MAGI budgeting methodology, is permitted to keep up to two thousand dollars in countable resources.

-(2) A CS is allowed to keep a certain amount of the couple's combined countable resources called the community spouse resource allowance (CSRA).
+(2) A CS is permitted to keep a certain amount of the couple's combined countable resources called the community spouse resource allowance (CSRA).